 When your fur companion is diagnosed with cancer, a modified diet is one of the best steps you can take to support their health, relieve uncomfortable symptoms, and ultimately fight the progression of the disease.

-Why is Diet Important When Your Dog has Cancer?
+Why is Diet Important When Your Dog Has Cancer?

 Think about your dog’s diet as their first line of defense against cancer.
-It provides the body with what it needs to improve energy, alleviate nausea, and hopefully slow the progression of tumors or cancer.
-It is not a cure, but it can provide pets with much-needed relief or even a few more happy weeks or months.
+It provides the body with what it needs to improve energy, alleviate nausea, and hopefully slow the progression of cancer.
+It is not a cure, but it can provide pets with much-needed relief or a few more happy weeks or months.

 The good news is that the ingredients to fight cancer in pets are irresistible to most dogs and encourage an appetite when they’re feeling ill.
 It is also freely available, so all you need to do is pop down to the local store to stock up!